Ages – Whitemarsh House serves individuals, 18 years or older. Currently the population ages range from 41 to 70 years old.

 3. Hours and Days

 Whitemarsh House is open 24 hours per day, 365 days per year and is staffed at all times.
 There are no set visiting hours as visitors for residents are free to come at any time.
+Suggested visiting hours for the main house are 8AM to 8PM.

 4. Frequency of Services